2Date4Love

 Fathers and mothers are generally quite different when it comes to their parenting styles.
 But what happens when they become single parents?
 Let’s see what the numbers tell us.

-11. Single fathers are more likely to live with a new partner than single mothers.
+11. Single parent statistics show that single fathers are more likely to live with a new partner than single mothers.

 (Pew Social Trends)

-According to single parent statistics from the US, there are some striking differences between single mothers and single fathers.
+There appear to be striking differences between single mothers and single fathers.
 For instance, there’s a much greater likelihood for a single father to live with a romantic partner than it is for a single mother (41% vs. 16%).

 Additionally, these fathers tend to have higher incomes than single mothers, who are more likely to live in poverty (24% vs. 43%).
 Also, in households headed by a single father, statistics show that the father usually has a lower education level and is more likely to belong to the white population.